jencliff/hello-world/README.md

 # hello-world
-test to develop sned timedate to arduino
+test to develop send timedate to arduino and then to access arduino from remote computer and then to uppdate sd card file